Authorities say Henderson mom confessed to drowning her 2 children

 Jovan Trevino, 33, was arrested Tuesday at Western Arizona Regional Medical Center in Bullhead City, according to a statement from Bullhead City police.

-A Henderson police arrest warrant for Trevino states that she checked into the hospital voluntarily, then confessed to hospital staff and police that she killed her children, Gihanna Fox, 1, and Christopher Fox III, 4, by drowning them in separate bathtubs in her home in the 700 block of Calamus Palm Place, off Galleria Drive near Stufflebeam Avenue.
+A Henderson police arrest warrant for Trevino states that she checked into the Bullhead City hospital voluntarily, then admitted to hospital staff and police that she had killed her children, Gihanna Fox, 1, and Christopher Fox III, 4, by drowning them in separate bathtubs in their home in the 700 block of Calamus Palm Place, off Galleria Drive near Stufflebeam Avenue.

-During a search of the home, police found the children’s bodies and a suicide note written by Trevino, Henderson police said in an arrest warrant obtained by the Las Vegas Review-Journal.
+During a search of the home, police found the children’s bodies and a suicide note written by Trevino, Henderson police said in the warrant.

-Trevino, police said, offered details of how the children were killed during bath time.
-Trevino is awaiting extradition to Nevada to face two counts of murder, Henderson and Bullhead City police said.
+Police said Trevino offered details of how the children were killed during bath time.

 Officers initially were called to the family home at about 6:30 p.m.
 Monday by the children’s father, Christopher Fox, to investigate a medical emergency.
 When first responders arrived, the children were “beyond assistance” and pronounced dead at the scene, Henderson police said, describing the deaths as suspicious.